-The role of the panel is to review the governing board's decision not to reinstate a permanently excluded child.
+The role of the panel is to review the Governing Body's decision not to reinstate an excluded child.
 In reviewing the decision, the panel will consider the interests and circumstances of the excluded child, including the circumstances in which the child was excluded, and have regard to the interests of other children and people working at the school.
 The panel will apply the civil standard of proof, rather than the criminal standard of 'beyond reasonable doubt'.